bgaze/php-dotenv/README.md

 # php-dotenv

-This library is a simple and standalone DotEnv parser for PHP 5.6+ wich sticks to a unique goal : parse a Dotenv string/file and restitute it as a `name => value` array of variables.
+A simple and standalone DotEnv parser for PHP 5.6+ wich sticks to a unique goal : parse a Dotenv string/file and restitute it as an array of variables.

-It ships only two classes :
-- `Bgaze\Dotenv\Parser` wich do the parsing job.
-- `Bgaze\Dotenv\Helpers` wich provides static functions for a quick usage of the parser.
+## Documentation

+Full documentation is available at [https://packages.bgaze.fr/php-dotenv](https://packages.bgaze.fr/php-dotenv)

-## Installation
+## Quick start

 Simply install the library using composer: